Hyungwon: Philanthropy

 In January 2022, Hyungwon donated 00,000 through the idol fandom community service My Favorite Idol for his birthday.
-It will be delivered to the Miral Welfare Foundation and used as fund for the disabled who are isolated due to COVID-19.
-On March 30, he donated ,000,000 through Yeouldol, a non-profit organization that helps children with rare diseases, together with Wellage.
-On October 28, Hyungwon attended the fashion magazine W Koreas breast cancer awareness campaign "Love Your W" charity event, with his group member Minhyuk, held at the Four Seasons Hotel in Gwanghwamun, Seoul.
+It will be delivered to the Miral Welfare Foundation and used as a fund for the disabled who were isolated due to COVID-19.
+In March, he donated ,000,000 through Yeouldol, a non-profit organization that helps children with rare diseases, alongside Wellage.
+On October 28, Hyungwon attended the fashion magazine W Koreas breast cancer awareness campaign "Love Your W" charity event, alongside group member Minhyuk, held at the Four Seasons Hotel in Gwanghwamun, Seoul.

 In February 2023, he joined in the cover project for fashion magazine Marie Claire Koreas "Happy Marie Birthday" campaign, to support UNICEF's drinking water sanitation project and Save the Children's psychological and emotional support project for domestic and foreign abused children and those children exposed to various risks, in celebration of its 30th anniversary, with the French jewelry and watch brand Fred.

-In January 2024, Hyungwon donated ,150,000 to Sanggawon, a disability welfare corporation which operates in a total of sixteen affiliated organizations, including Seunggawon Happy Village, a residential facility for disabled children and Mercy Welfare Town, a residential facility for adults with disabilities, in participation of its "Very Special Today, Fan Club Sponsorship" campaign for lifelong life, self-reliance support, and rehabilitation treatment of the disabled in Korea through his fanbase, in celebration of his birthday.
-On January 15, he donated iPad to Chonnam National University Hwasun Hospital through an anonymous fan, with the help of Donation Angel, which will be given to children and adolescents receiving inpatient and outpatient treatment, in commemoration of his birthday.
+In January 2024, Hyungwon donated ,150,000 to Sanggawon, a disability welfare corporation which operates in a total of sixteen affiliated organizations, including Seunggawon Happy Village, a residential facility for disabled children and Mercy Welfare Town, a residential facility for adults with disabilities, in participation of its "Very Special Today, Fan Club Sponsorship" campaign for lifelong life, self-reliance support, and rehabilitation treatment of the disabled in South Korea through his fanbase, in commemoration of his birthday.
+He also donated iPad to Chonnam National University Hwasun Hospital through an anonymous fan, with the help of Donation Angel, which will be given to children and adolescents receiving inpatient and outpatient treatment, in commemoration of his birthday.